NethermindEth/nethermind-tdx/README.md

 This will deploy the image to Azure, creating a new VM.
 A highlight here is this deployment script is only compatible with the [ECesv5-series VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/ecesv5-ecedsv5-series#ecesv5-series-specifications).
-This is because we attach an arbitrary storage disk, since they don't have a temporary disk and we currently rely on one storage disk for disk encryption.
+This is because we currently rely on one storage disk for disk encryption, and the ECesv5-series VMs are the ones that don't have a temporary disk by default.